 Although the Government's intention is for local people to decide what goes on in their area, all Neighbourhood Plans must be in line with higher level planning policy.
 That is, within the constraints imposed by national and local policy, neighbourhoods should develop plans that support the strategic development needs and strategic policies set out in Local Plans, including policies for the Green Belt, housing and economic development.
 Neighbourhood Plans must comply with European Regulations on strategic environmental assessments and habitats, have regard to relevant policies in the National Planning Policy Framework (NPPF) and generally conform to the strategic policies in the adopted Local Plan (currently the Core Strategy, 2011 and the Allocations and Development Management Plan, 2015).
 In order to future-proof the Plan, the Neighbourhood Plan team has also ensured through dialogue with the District Council that the Plan takes account of up to date evidence of any strategic needs and constraints identified for the area.
+Whilst an indicative housing figure has not specifically been provided, the District Council's published evidence (Settlement Hierarchy 2022), the absence of housing allocations in the adopted development plan and emerging Local Plan (Regulation 14 Version 2) - supported by their confirmation that the Regulation 14 Fawkham Neighbourhood Plan is in general conformity with adopted and emerging planning policies - confirms that Fawkham Neighbourhood Plan meets its strategic role and expected housing requirement.

-If passed at a local referendum, the Neighbourhood Plan will be adopted by Sevenoaks District Council as the plan which must be used in law to determine planning applications in Fawkham Parish.
+If passed at a local referendum, the Neighbourhood Plan will be adopted by Sevenoaks District Council and must be used in law to determine planning applications in Fawkham Parish.
 It will become part of the Development Plan alongside the District Council's Local Plan.